Platform: Nintendo Switch

 All I’m saying is welcome back, Samus.
 We’ve missed you.
 While your latest escapades are just a step below the original Super Metroid, it’s still a noteworthy adventure that’s definitely above the rest of its peers.

-- Challenging boss fights that are mostly fair.
+- Challenging boss fights that are mostly fair, especially the final boss.